Choline kinase: Evolution

 After closely studying the structurally similar enzymes, CKα-2, APH(3′)-IIIa, and PKA, researchers observed that PKA had less insertions to its structural core compared to the other enzymes.
 Against this background, it is believed that CKα-2 have evolved from PKA to have more structural elements attached to it.

 Biological function

-Choline kinase catalyzes the formation of phoshocholine, the committed step in phosphatidylcholine biosynthesis.
+Choline kinase catalyzes the formation of phosphocholine, the committed step in phosphatidylcholine biosynthesis.
 Phosphatidylcholine is the major phospholipid in eukaryotic membranes.
 Phosphatidylcholine is important for a variety of function in eukaryotes such as facilitating the transport of cholesterol through the organism, acting as a substrate for the production of second messengers and as a cofactor for the activity of several membrane-related enzymes.
 CK also plays a vital role in the production of sphingomyelin, another important membrane phospholipid and in the regulation of cell growth.

 The production of phosphocholine from CK is necessary for the signal transduction pathways related to mitogenesis.
 It has also been found that CK plays a critical role in the proliferation of human mammary epithelial cells.